 Rooms at Aulani

 The best view is the ocean view.
 Our deluxe studio ocean view villa came with a stunning view and was itself quite an enjoyable space.
+Honestly the beauty of this view quite possibly surpasses even the Theme Park Views of Magic Kingdom at Walt Disney World.

 The bed was quite comfortable, the shower was great, and it was nice to have a small kitchenette.
 The rooms at Aulani are definitely some of the best in the Disney portfolio.